vtexdocs/help-center-content/docs/tutorials/en/what-is-a-group.md

 ---
-title: What is a Group?
+title: 'What is a Group?'
 id: 4qSPdPkQ9iWcecGCoIYIYe
 status: DRAFT
 createdAt: 2018-01-25T21:18:07.523Z